 Payday loans should always be your last resort.
 They’re shockingly expensive, often bordering on predatory, and tend to trap people in a cycle of debt.
-Before you even consider using one, explore all of the other options available.
+Before considering using one, explore all the other options available.

 1. RISE Credit